chris-short/devopsish.com/content/post/120/index.md

 [Clippy briefly resurrected as Teams add-on, brutally taken down by brand police](https://arstechnica.com/gadgets/2019/03/clippy-briefly-resurrected-as-teams-add-on-brutally-taken-down-by-brand-police/) — The four people not a Microsoft employee that use Microsoft Teams wept.

-[Detecting the Kubernetes API Server DoS Vulnerability (CVE-2019-1002100)](https://sysdig.com/blog/detecting-the-kubernetes-api-server-dos-vulnerability-cve-2019-1002100/) — If you are not measuring traffic usage trends, looking for anomalies then you're missing some pretty early indicators of trouble.
+[Detecting the Kubernetes API Server DoS Vulnerability (CVE-2019-1002100)](https://sysdig.com/blog/detecting-the-kubernetes-api-server-dos-vulnerability-cve-2019-1002100/) — If you do not measure traffic usage trends, looking for anomalies, then you're missing some pretty early indicators of trouble.

 [Container storage outfit Portworx lands $27M funding round](https://siliconangle.com/2019/03/20/container-storage-outfit-portworx-lands-27m-series-c-round-funding/) — A Portworx customer once told me Portworx wasn't going to be around much longer.
 That was two years ago and they are so clearly wrong now.